 How to Get the Classic Start Menu in Windows 11

-This guide will discuss switching to the classic Start menu on a Windows 11 PC.
-We’ll also cover how to customize the menu so that your most frequently used apps show up first.
+This guide explains how to switch to the classic Windows 10 Start Menu on a Windows 11 PC.
+You’ll also see how to customize the Windows 11 menu so that your most frequently used apps appear first.

 There are noticeable visual differences between the Windows 11 Start menu and the familiar Windows 10 Start menu.
 Your pinned programs are located at the upper part of the menu, while you can access other programs by pressing the “All Apps” icon.
 The menu houses your recently used programs and recommended apps in its lower end.
 Older Windows versions allow users to power off, restart and put their device to sleep by tapping three separate buttons.
 However, these options are now accessible through a single power button.

 The Windows 11 Start menu boasts a high-tech, polished feel and look.
 It was designed to improve your PC’s functionality by allowing you to access your software more efficiently.
 However, this new interface is a steep learning curve.
 Windows users used to the Classic Start menu’s layout will need time to get used to the new features.
 However, because they can enable the older menu, they can discover the benefits of the Windows 11 operating system using a familiar menu interface.

 Windows 11 Restore Classic Windows 10 Start Menu

 To change your PC’s settings and switch to the classic menu, you’ll need to use the Registry Editor.

 Note: Editing the registry won’t work if you’ve updated to the 22H2 Feature Update (build 22000.65).
 You’ll have to skip to the next section on adding a third-party application.

 The Windows Registry acts as a warehouse that stores the fundamental settings your PC operates on.
 Your software relies on these resources, and you can slightly tweak the data to change how some programs work.
 To enable the classic Start menu with the Windows Registry Editor: